-Scope note: This property allows an E63 Beginning of Existence event to be linked to the E77 Persistent Item the birth of Mozart (E67) brought into existence Mozart (E21)
+Scope note: This property allows an E63 Beginning of Existence event to be linked to the E77 Persistent Item

 It allows a "start" to be attached to any Persistent Item being documented i.e. E70 Thing, E72 Legal

 Object, E39 Actor, E41 Appellation, E51 Contact Point and E55 Type.